 |Minimum every month||30 years||$98,888||$0|

 |$25 extra every month||27 years, 8 months||$89,864||$9,024|

-Bankrate’s mortgage amortization schedule calculator can help you figure out the impact of extra payments on your mortgage.
-Click “Show amortization schedule” to reveal the section that lets you calculate the effect off additional payments.
+Bankrate’s mortgage amortization schedule calculator can help you determine the impact of extra payments on your mortgage.
+Click “Show amortization schedule” to reveal the section that lets you calculate the effect of additional payments.

 What are the drawbacks of prepaying my mortgage?

 There are potential downsides to prepaying.
-For starters, typing up your cash in your home means you have less liquidity and wiggle room in your budget.
-In other words, you’ll have less readily available cash to put toward increasing your 401(k) contributions or paying down high-interest debt.
+For starters, tying up your cash in your home means you have less liquidity and wiggle room in your budget.
+In other words, you’ll have less readily available cash to put toward increasing your 401(k) contributions or paying down high-interest debt, for example.
 These financial goals could offer a higher return on your investment.